mlhubber/colorize/README.md

 photo colorization using deep neural networks.
 For the demonstration a sample of provided black and white photos are colorized and displayed.
-You can colorize your own local photo, a photo's URL, or a folder of photos using the *score* command.
+You can colorize your own local photo, a photo's URL, or a folder of photos using the *run* command.

 See the github repository for examples of its usage: https://github.com/mlhubber/colorize